-With 90% of consumers preferring to receive updates via email newsletters over other mediums, they’re a great way for brands to stay top-of-mind with clients who have shown interest in their product — and you can implement one in your business too.
+In a study by the Reuters Institute, researchers found that 73% of their sample were signed up for interest-based email lists, indicating that customers are still widely receptive to recurring email content strategies.
+Newsletters are a great way for businesses to stay top-of-mind with clients who have shown interest in their product — and you can implement one in your business too.

-It’s no wonder, then, that a 2016 study by Content Marketing Institute found over 80 percent of marketers are already using newsletters to share their valuable content.
-It’s a win-win: You get clicks, views and overall boosted performance, and your contacts get relevant and helpful information delivered right to their inbox.
+Content marketing newsletters are a win-win.
+You get clicks, views and overall boosted performance, and your contacts get relevant and helpful information delivered right to their inboxes.

 Putting together a successful newsletter campaign, however, isn’t as easy as throwing together some content and pressing send.
-When you’ve got an audience subscribed to your newsletter campaign, you’ve also got the responsibility of making sure each message is strategic and provides sufficient value.
-Each message should be tested so you can continually improve, and the timing should be pristine.
-Here are seven best practices to get you started with the perfect newsletter campaign:
+You’ve also got the responsibility of making sure each message is strategic and provides sufficient value.
+Every message should go through an iterative testing process and be sent out to subscribers with impeccable timing.
+Here are the steps to creating an effective newsletter campaign:

-When deciding how often you’ll send out your newsletter, it’s important to first consider how much content your brand produces and how much news it has to share.
-If you’re releasing multiple new pieces or products per week, it would be worth your time to use a weekly newsletter to get eyes on it.
-If you’re not producing an abundance of content each week, a monthly newsletter might be a better fit.
+When determining the frequency of your newsletter, consider how much content your brand produces and news it has to share.
+With multiple releases per week, it’s worth your time to use a weekly newsletter to get eyes on it.
+Otherwise, a monthly newsletter might be a better fit.

-If you really want to take advantage of the lead nurturing benefits of newsletters, you can work both a weekly and monthly newsletter into your strategy.
+To take advantage of the lead nurturing benefits of newsletters, you can work both a weekly and monthly newsletter into your strategy, if you have the resources to do so.
 For example, let’s say you’re a lifestyle coach and you create two new videos and articles per week.
 You could send your newest content in a newsletter every Monday and, at the beginning of each month, send an email with only your top-performing pieces of content from the previous month.

 Word to the wise: Keep promotional content in your newsletters to a minimum.
-The more you stick to valuable content for your list, the more likely they are to stay subscribed and continue to open your emails.
+The more you stick to valuable content for subscribers, the more likely they are to open your emails.

-According to Entrepreneur, “A nurtured lead increases sales 20 percent more than a cold lead.
-At 33 percent less cost than other lead-generating mechanisms, emails generate 50 percent more sales.”
+Email marketing yields a high ROI — every dollar you spend has the potential to bring you a $44 return.
 Your newsletter campaign’s success is scalable, so constantly growing your subscriber list is a great way to bring in more sales over time.
 There are many effective ways to do this, including: